-- Assess the legal, organisational and technical aspects of your organisation with easy-to-use interactive forms
+- Assess the legal, organizational and technical aspects of your organization with easy-to-use interactive forms

-- Legal: link measures taken to legal bases, manage subcontractor contract compliance, and more
+- Legal: link measures taken to legal bases, manage processor contract compliance, and more

-- Organisational: identify the procedures to be implemented regarding security incidents, personal data breach management and data subject requests (DSAR)
+- Organizational: identify the procedures to be implemented regarding security incidents, personal data breach management and data subject requests (DSR)

 - Technical: assess the technical security measures taken to deal with data processing risks such as data transfers

-- For guidance in the management basics, use our templates to assess your organisation’s compliance level, whether you have a DPO or not
+- For guidance in the management basics, use our templates to assess your organization’s compliance level, whether you have a DPO or not

-Describing an organisation’s compliance level and identifying existing gaps and non-compliances is one of the first steps in working toward GDPR compliance.
-It requires a true audit in which the legal, organisational and technical aspects of the data processing performed by an organisation are carefully analysed.
+Describing an organization’s compliance level and identifying existing gaps and non-compliances is one of the first steps in working toward GDPR compliance.
+It requires a true diagnostic test in which the legal, organizational and technical aspects of the data processing performed by an organization are carefully analyzed.

-The GDPR audit can be conducted simultaneously with data mapping, or immediately afterward.
-The audit helps you determine the maturity level of your organisation in terms of personal data protection.
-It allows you to lay the foundations of your GDPR management by helping you to establish a precise roadmap, identify the key compliance players — data controller, DPO, subcontractor, service providers, control authority, etc. – assign them tasks, and most importantly establish a GDPR compliance schedule.
+The GDPR diagnostic test can be conducted simultaneously with data mapping, or immediately afterward.
+The diagnostic test helps you determine the maturity level of your organization in terms of personal data protection.
+It allows you to lay the foundations of your GDPR management by helping you to establish a precise roadmap, identify the key compliance players — data controller, DPO, processor, third parties, control authority, etc. – assign them tasks, and most importantly establish a GDPR compliance schedule.

-A GDPR audit is a fundamental step for protecting the personal data circulating in your organisation.
+A GDPR diagnostic test is a fundamental step for protecting the personal data circulating in your organization.